-Ryde falls within the Inner North subregion which under the Plan is to accommodate 44,000 new dwellings and 62,000 new jobs by 2036.
+Ryde falls within the Inner North subregion which under the Strategy is to accommodate 30,000 new dwellings and 54,000 new jobs by 2031.

-This project supports the Metropolitan Plan for Sydney 2036 by increasing density without compromising the amenity of existing properties and contributing to a high quality urban domain.
-It is an effective reuse of land and supports a shift to other dwelling types and inclusion of adapatable housing.
-It also supports the Plan thorough creating additional residential accommodation in walking catchments of existing public transport hubs consistent with the State government objectives to encourage greater accessibility and use of public transport thereby reducing the city's environmental footprint and supporting more compact cities.
+This project supports the Sydney Metropolitan Strategy by providing improving quality of living.
+It also supports the Strategy through creating additional residential accommodation in close proximity to public transport hubs consistent with the State Government objectives to encourage greater accessibility and use of public transport thereby reducing the city's environmental footprint and supporting more compact cities.